allanj/pytorch_neural_crf/README.md

-pip install allennlp ## required when we need to get the ELMo vectors pip install transformers pip install accelerate ## Used for distributed training
+pip install allennlp ## required when we need to get the ELMo vectors pip install transformers pip install accelerate ## Used for distributed training pip install seqeval ## Used for distributed training evaluation
 ```

 In the documentation below, we present two ways for users to run the code: